valflrt/fencryption/README.md

   </p>
 </p>

-# Fencryption (rust)
+# Fencryption (Rust)

-A remake of [Fencryption](https://github.com/valflrt/fencryption) but in rust (because typescript sucks a lil' bit for this kind of project...).
+> This is the new version of [Fencryption](https://github.com/valflrt/fencryption) but in Rust (Why did I switch language along the way ? because typescript was not the most suitable language for this kind of project and also because I wanted to try Rust and low-level programming)

+Fencryption is program to encrypt and decrypt files and full directories.
+Note that this project is at an early stage of development.

 **THERE IS ABSOLUTELY NO WARRANTY THAT THIS PROGRAM DOES NOT CONTAIN VULNERABILITIES.
 USE IT AT YOUR OWN RISK.**